Rivera-Mulia-Lab/REPLAY/README.md

 REPLAY is a fast, reproducible, and fully automated application for DNA replication timing analysis from Repli-seq data.

-REPLAY is distributed as a standalone executable application, allowing users to perform complete end-to-end analysis—from raw FASTQ files to genome-wide replication timing profiles—without coding, installing dependencies or using the command line.

-Through an intuitive graphical interface, users can:

-- Select input and output directories

-- Choose the reference genome

-- Configure normalization (quantile, median, IQR)

-- Configure smoothing parameters (LOESS, Gaussian)
+REPLAY is a standalone, end-to-end executable application designed to democratize Repli-seq analysis.
+By bridging a high-performance Snakemake/Apptainer backend with an intuitive PySide6 graphical interface, REPLAY allows researchers to transform raw FASTQ files into publication-quality RT profiles and diagnostic reports with a single click.

+Key features:

+- Zero-Installation: Standalone executable for Linux (Windows via WSL2 and macOS via virtualization).
+No manual environment setup required.

+- End-to-End: Handles everything from raw zipped FASTQ processing (adapter trimming, alignment, filtering) to final smoothing and normalization.

+- Scientific Rigor: Integrated QC metrics to validate biological data fidelity.

+- Reproducible: Encapsulated in Apptainer containers to ensure bit-wise identical results across different systems.

-- Generate RT profiles and quality metrics
+- Data normalization: Integrated strategies for RT profiles normalization  (quantile, IQR, median) and smoothing (LOESS, Gaussian) strategies.

-REPLAY integrates all processing steps, including quality control, trimming, alignment, binning, RT log2 calculation, normalization, smoothing, and generation of RT profiles ready visualization and analysis, while ensuring full reproducibility.

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_